 - Notice of Application with Optional SEPA Review: October 23, 2020

 - Public Comment Closed on November 6, 2020

 - SEPA Checklist Reviewed

-- Staff Report issued at least 7 calendar days prior to the Planning Commission Public Meeting) Link to Staff Report and Exhibits
+- Staff Report issued February 16, 2021, (7 calendar days prior to the Planning Commission Public Meeting) Link to Staff Report and Exhibits

 Public Noticing Documents